What If My Car Insurance Payment is Late?

 Ultimately, if this is your first time missing a car insurance payment and you’re just a few days late, then it’s probably not a big deal.
 Check your policy to make sure.
 If you frequently miss payments, however, then your insurance company might avoid paying a claim.
 They could even cancel your policy.

 One of the best ways to avoid missing a car insurance payment is to compare car insurance quotes from different companies to get a cheaper insurance plan.
-If you find yourself frequently missing insurance payments due to lack of funds, then you’re putting yourself at significant financial risk.
+If you find yourself frequently missing insurance payments due to a lack of funds, then you’re putting yourself at significant financial risk.
 You have a car insurance policy that you cannot afford.
 In that case, take a few minutes to compare car insurance quotes online.
 Find a quote that fits better into your monthly budget.